oracle/learning-library/solutions-library/peoplesoft-on-oci/Lab200/LabGuide200.md

 		Cloud Manager PIA URL: http://labcm.cm.labnet.oraclevcn.com:8000
 		Cloud Manager PIA SSL URL: https://labcm.cm.labnet.oraclevcn.com:8443

-## Part 5.
+## Part 9.
 Access Cloud Manager

+NOTE: Usually, it takes an hour for Cloud Manager to finish the bootstrap script.
+Till the script is successfully executed and you get the above message, you won't be able to access cloud manager URL.

-1. Launch a browser to access your Cloud Manager PIA URL (CM\_http\_url) –  http://labcm.cm.labnet.oraclevcn.com:8000
+1. Launch a browser in your local machine to access your Cloud Manager PIA URL (CM\_http\_url)

-2. To login, use the username CLADM and password that was provided for input parameter OPR_PWD.
+2. To login, use the username **CLADM** and password as **Psft1234**.